 While Amazon keywords come with a plethora of metrics, there are only two you can get hold of before you launch any campaign – search volume and competition.

 Your job is to find keywords that have a high number of searches yet fewer competitors targeting the same keywords with their ads or organic listings.

-Amazon won’t let you see this kind of data, so you have to turn to third-party tools like Sellzone’s Keyword Wizard.
+Amazon won’t let you see this kind of data, so you have to turn to third-party tools like Keyword Wizard for Amazon.

 The longer the phrase, the more targeted the campaign you can create.
 And thanks to long-tail keywords, you can make sure your Amazon PPC keyword strategy focuses around the most converting keywords.

-You can target “red socks” as a keyword with your product ad campaign.
-This phrase has over 6,800 searches and over 11,000 competitors.
-But if you go long-tail, you can instead place your bid on the “red knee high socks girls” keyword that has lower search volume yet less competition, and people who enter this kind of query are more likely to purchase your particular product that meets their more specific search.
+You can target “red socks” as a keyword with your product ad campaign, this phrase has over 6,800 searches and over 11,000 competitors.
+But if you go long-tail, you can instead place your bid on “red knee high socks girls” keyword that has lower search volume yet less competition, and people who enter this kind of query are more likely to purchase your particular product that meets their more specific search.